 Shortly thereafter, it became obvious that Cecily preferred William Farrar, and intended to choose him.
 The Governor and Council could not bring themselves to decide the questions and continued the matter until November 27, 1623, then referred the case to the Council for Virginia in London, "desiring the resolution of the civil lawyers thereon and a speedy return thereof."
 But they declined to make a decision and returned it, saying they "knew not how to decide so nice a difference."
 Reverend Pooley was finally persuaded by the Reverend Samuel Purchase to drop the case.
 As a result on January 3, 1625, the Reverend Pooley signed an agreement freely acquitting Mrs. Jordan from her promises.
 Cecily then formally "contracted herself before the Governor and Council to Captain William Farrar."

 William Farrar had sold his land in Hertsfordshire, England, and arrived August, 1618 aboard the "Neptune."
 He was the founder of the Farrar's Island.
 Before dawn during the Indian Massacre of 1622, he rowed away from Farrar's Island, seeking safety at Jordan's Journey.
 There he eventually married Cecily Jordan.
 William became involved in lawmaking and helped to arrest and deport Governor Harvey on 4 March 1625.
-King Charles I appointed him a member of the King's Council.
-He served on the Court and General Council of Virginia until the early 1630's, when he presumably died.
 It is likely that Samuel Jordan made a will, but it does not survive.
 William Farrar was appointed as executor and overseer of Samuel Jordan's estate several months after his death.
 At a Court held on November 19, 1623, and presided over by Sir Francis Wyatt, Governor, and Christopher Davison, Secretary, records indicate that a warrant was issued "to Mr. Farrar to bring in the account of Mr. Jordan his estate by the last day of December."
 Another warrant was issued to "Mrs. Jordan, that Mr. Farrer put in security for the performance of her husbands will."
 An abstract of the orders were to be delivered to Sir George Yeardley.

 The achievement for which Cecily's husband William Farrar is most remembered is the establishment of Farrar's Island, an estate their descendants would own for 100 years.
 It was located in what is now Henrico Co.
 Virginia on a bend in the James River at the former site of the city of Henricus, the second settlement of the colony.
 The estate consisted of 2000 acres, very large for its day, granted to William Farrar for the transportation of 40 settlers.
 It was not until after William Farrar's death in 1636, at the age of 54, that the patent for Farrar's Island was granted posthumously by King Charles I to his and Cecily's son William Farrar II on June 11, 1637.